BasilNjoga/100daysofcode/README.md

 ### Day five:
 I worked on a c project ive left lying around for weeks now, feels good to finally do it and continue in my cs50 course, hopefully i can get this down and finally consider myself a programmer

+### Day six:
+I continued with my cs50 course im learning abour arrays, its still confusing but ill figure it out im finally continuing with my cs50 classes , hopefully i finish this finally its taken like weeks to get here.